kodecocodes/i10t/beginning-message-apps/beginning-message-apps.markdown

 }
 ```

-This method creates an array of `MSSticker`s by converting the names supplied in `stickerNames` into URLs.
-In your own apps you could also create stickers from packaged resources, or files that you have downloaded.
+This method creates an array of `MSSticker` elements by converting the names supplied in `stickerNames` to URLs.
+In your own apps, you could create stickers from packaged resources, or files that you have downloaded.

-In the main class body, override `viewDidLoad()` and call your new method:
+In the main class body, override `viewDidLoad()` as follows and call your new method:

 ```swift
 override func viewDidLoad() {